igraph/python-igraph/doc/source/tutorials/bipartite_matching/bipartite_matching.rst

     2 - 8
     3 - 6
     4 - None
-    Size of Maximum Matching is: 4
+    Size of maximum matching is: 4

 .. figure:: ./figures/bipartite.png
    :alt: The visual representation of maximal bipartite matching